Since December 2006, I have been blogging at Experiencing elearning.

-Using an Open Source Wiki for E-Learning Development Process Documentation, Learning Solutions Magazine, July 27, 2009
+Using an Open Source Wiki for E-Learning Development Process Documentation, Learning Solutions Magazine, July 27, 2009 (link to archived version)

 Avoiding Voice Over Script Pitfalls